Plan For Your Future Tomorrow

 Maintaining Your Living Trust

 Creating a living trust is just the first step in a continuous process of estate planning.
-To keep your trust effective and aligned with your current wishes, you need to maintain it over time.
+To keep your trust effective and aligned with your current wishes, you must maintain it over time.

-This maintenance involves regularly reviewing and updating your trust document to reflect any changes in your life circumstances, assets, or wishes.
-Life events such as marriages, divorces, births, deaths, or significant changes in your financial situation may necessitate updates to your trust.
+This maintenance involves regularly reviewing and updating your trust document to reflect changes in your circumstances, assets, or wishes.
+Events such as marriages, divorces, births, deaths, or significant changes in your financial situation may necessitate updates to your trust.

-As an experienced estate planning attorney, I can help you traverse the process of setting up a living trust tailored to your specific needs and goals.
-I serve clients in Oakland, California; Berkeley, California; Alameda, California; Emeryville, California; Rockridge, California; Piedmont, California; Fruitvale, California; Fremont, California; San Jose, California; San Fransisco, California; and beyond.
+As an experienced estate planning attorney, I can help you set up a living trust tailored to your needs and goals.
+When you work with me, you get the personalized care and attention you deserve.
+I serve clients in California - Oakland, Berkeley, Alameda, Emeryville, Rockridge, Piedmont, Fruitvale, Fremont, San Jose, San Fransisco, and beyond.
 Contact the Law Offices of Gary R. Kershner today.